xray-imaging/tile/docs/source/usage.rst

 #. the projection image pixel size in microns
 #. the tile data set full file name

-At the APS beamline 2-BM, these meta data are automatically stored at data collection time in an hdf file compliant with `dxfile <https://dxfile.readthedocs.io/en/latest/index.html>`_ following this layout:
+At the APS beamline `2 BM <https://docs2bm.readthedocs.io/en/latest/>`_, these meta data are automatically stored at data collection time in an hdf file compliant with `dxfile <https://dxfile.readthedocs.io/en/latest/index.html>`_ following this layout:

 .. image:: img/hdf_00.png